Bounce at the Devil

 Bounce at the Devil (or volume 5 Johnny Defeats Satan) is the fourth studio album by Dublin band Republic of Loose.
 It was released on October 8, 2010, on Fish don't fear nets records.
 It was recorded at Wrightway Studios in Baltimore, Maryland, and the additional recordings were done at Mule Studios, Dublin.
 The album received critical acclaim.
-They also received an IMRO award for Bounce at the Devil going to number 1 in the Irish Independent Chart, the album also peaked at number 10 in the Irish music charts.
+They also received an IMRO award for Bounce at the Devil going to number one in the Irish Independent Chart.
+The album peaked at number 10 in the Irish music charts.
 Bo Starks made an appearance on the song "99".
 "The Man", "99" and "The Blah Bounce" were released as singles.